gesteves/trebekbot/README.md

 * Speak out the answers after time runs out
 * Let users select category and scores

+## Credits & acknowledgements

+Big thanks to [Steve Ottenad](https://github.com/sottenad) for building [jService](http://jservice.io/), the service that powers this bot.

 ## Contributing

 1. Fork it